SumoLogic/sumologic-gsuitealertcenter/README.md

 # sumologic-gsuitealertcenter
-Collection for G Suite Alert Center
+Solution to pull alerts from G Suite Alert Center to Sumo Logic

+## Installation